Making a difference in this World - Interviews with Matthew, Daryl, James - April 2019

 Thank you James, Matthew, Daryl and Colm!

-For the Celtic Tenors' formal biography and more information visit The Celtic Tenor's
+For the Celtic Tenors' formal biography, list of recordings, performance schedule, photos, videos and more visit The Celtic Tenor's web